torvalds/linux/Documentation/admin-guide/README.rst

      Pid: xx, process nr: xx
      xx xx xx xx xx xx xx xx xx xx

-   or similar kernel debugging information on your screen or in your system log, please duplicate it *exactly*.
-The dump may look incomprehensible to you, but it does contain information that may help debugging the problem.
+   or similar kernel deging information on your screen or in your system log, please duplicate it *exactly*.
+The dump may look incomprehensible to you, but it does contain information that may help deging the problem.
 The text above the dump is also
    important: it tells something about why the kernel dumped code (in the above example, it's due to a bad kernel pointer).
-More information on making sense of the dump is in Documentation/admin-guide/bug-hunting.rst
+More information on making sense of the dump is in Documentation/admin-guide/-hunting.rst

  - If you compiled the kernel with CONFIG_KALLSYMS you can send the dump as is, otherwise you will have to use the ``ksymoops`` program to make